awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 # Step 5: \(Optional\) Configuring Your Service to Use Service Auto Scaling<a name="service-configure-auto-scaling"></a>

-Your Amazon ECS service can optionally be configured to use Auto Scaling to adjust its desired count up or down in response to CloudWatch alarms\.
+Your Amazon ECS service can optionally be configured to use Auto Scaling to adjust its desired count of tasks in your Amazon ECS service up or down in response to CloudWatch alarms\.

 Amazon ECS Service Auto Scaling supports the following types of scaling policies:
-+ [Target Tracking Scaling Policies](service-autoscaling-targettracking.md)—Increase or decrease  the number of tasks that your service runs based on a target value for a specific metric\.
++ [Target Tracking Scaling Policies](service-autoscaling-targettracking.md) \(Recommended\)—Increase or decrease  the number of tasks that your service runs based on a target value for a specific metric\.
 This is similar to the way that your thermostat maintains the temperature of your home\.
 You select temperature and the thermostat does the rest\.
 + [Step Scaling Policies](service-autoscaling-stepscaling.md)—Increase or decrease the number of tasks that your service runs based on a set of scaling adjustments, known as step adjustments, which vary based on the size of the alarm breach\.

 For more information, see [Service Auto Scaling](service-auto-scaling.md)\.